neuman/python-carteblanche/README.md

 python-carteblanche
 ===================

-A menuing system with the unlimited power of symantics.
+A menuing system with the unlimited power.
 Holds and serializes the in-memory relationship between urls and objects and users.

 Installation
 ------------
-You can obtain the source code for django-menu-actions from here:
+You can obtain the source code for carteblanche from here:

     https://github.com/neuman/python-carteblanche

+Or install it with pip from the console

+	pip install carteblanche

 Usage
 -----